hyperledger-labs/weaver-dlt-interoperability/core/drivers/fabric-driver/readme.md

 Can pass in a config file for the driver to be run with: `DRIVER_CONFIG` (ex: DRIVER_CONFIG=../custom_config.json)

+`INTEROP_CHAINCODE` stores the name of the interop chaincode installed.

 NOTE: When specifying ensure that they match the config that the relay is using.